Exploring the Vulnerability of the Content Moderation Guardrail in Large Language Models via Intent Manipulation: Limitations Future Work.

 \section{Limitations \& Future Work.}

 While we assume that invoking an \llm\ API call incurs constant-time overhead (i.e., $\mathcal{O}(1)$), this assumption may overlook practical constraints, such as network latency or the API's rate limit.
 For example, we observed that calling the DeepSeek API suffers from higher latency, whereas the Gemini API enforces strict rate limits.
 These delays introduce variability into the framework's throughput.
-Moreover, we demonstrate that declarative inputs are more likely to bypass content moderation guardrails.
-However, tightening moderation criteria to filter out such inputs may inadvertently hinder benign use cases, such as academic writing or text revision.
+Moreover, we demonstrate that declarative inputs are more likely to bypass moderation guardrails.
+However, tightening moderation criteria to filter out such inputs may inadvertently hinder benign use cases, such as academic writing.
 Accurately distinguishing between harmful intent and legitimate user intent remains a significant challenge, which we leave as an open problem for future work.
+Besides, exploring alternative strategies, such as reinforcement learning for prompt optimization, would be another promising direction.